-Please note that on the Progresso website, the company claims many of its soups are “certified” gluten free; and the brand says it is a “proud partner of the Celiac Disease Foundation.”
-(See screenshot below from the Progresso website.)
+Please note that the Progresso website says many of its soups are “certified” gluten free, and the brand says it is a “proud partner of the Celiac Disease Foundation.”
+(See the screenshot below from the Progresso website.)

 “Only products that can be verified to be gluten free will be declared as gluten free on the label.
 It is important to check the product label each time you purchase a product because it has the most accurate information about the product in the package.”